tp02ga/attendee/docs/transcription.md

 ## Setting up webhooks for real time transcription

 You can set up webhooks for real time transcription in the dashboard.
-Go to the bot detail page, and click on the `Webhooks` tab.
-You can add a webhook by clicking the `Add Webhook` button.
+Go to the Settings > Webhooks page and click the 'Create Webhook' button.

-You can select the trigger as `transcript.update`.
-This will fire a webhook every time a new utterance is transcribed.
+Make sure the `transcript.update` trigger is enabled for your webhook.
+This will fire a webhook event every time a new utterance is added to the transcript.
 See the [webhooks](webhooks.md) page for more details on the webhook payload.

 ## Fetching transcripts during and after the meeting